 - To review or discuss records which are required or authorized by state or federal law to be kept confidential or to be kept confidential as a condition for the board’s possession or receipt of federal funds.
 (Section 21.5(1)(a))

 - To discuss strategy with legal counsel in matters presently in litigation, or where litigation is imminent, if disclosure would be likely to prejudice or disadvantage the board.
 (Section 21.5(1)(c))

-- To discuss whether to conduct a hearing for suspension or expulsion of a student unless an open meeting is requested by the student or the parent of the student.
+- To discuss whether to conduct a hearing or conduct a hearing for suspension or expulsion of a student, unless an open meeting is requested by the student or the parent of the student.
 (Section 21.5(1)(e))

 - To evaluate the professional competency of an individual whose appointment, hiring, performance, or discharge is being considered when a closed session is necessary to prevent needless and irreparable injury to that individual’s reputation and that individual requests a closed session.
 (Section 21.5(1)(i))

-- To discuss the purchase of particular real estate, but only when premature disclosure could be reasonably expected to increase the price the board would have to pay for the property.
+- To discuss the purchase of particular real estate, but only when premature disclosure could be reasonably expected to increase the price the board would have to pay for the property, or in case of a sale reduce the price the board could receive for the property.
 (Section 21.5(1)(j))

-- Negotiating sessions, strategy meetings, or public employers or employee organizations mediation and the deliberative process of arbitration.
-(Section 20.17(3))
+- Negotiating sessions, strategy meetings of public employers or employee organizations, mediation, and the deliberative process of arbitration; (Section 20.17(3))

 - To conduct a private hearing related to the recommended termination of a teacher’s contract.
-However, the private hearing in the teacher’s contract termination shall be recorded verbatim by a court reporter.
-(Section 21.9)
+However, the private hearing in the teacher’s contract termination will be recorded verbatim by a court reporter; and (Section 21.9)

 - To conduct a private hearing relating to the termination of a probationary administrator’s contract or to review the proposed decision of the administrative law judge regarding the termination of an administrator’s contract.
 (Section 279.24)